sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 ### config feature

-#### config feature <name> owner <local/kube> fallback <true/false> failmode < N seconds > [-y]
+#### config feature <name> [owner <local/kube>] [fallback <true/false>] [failmode < N seconds >] [required <list of required services> ] [-y]
-   This command sets owner, fallback & failmode detection for a feature.<br/>
-   This command has the potential to restart the service as required.
-So a confirmation prompt would be provided.
+   This command can be used to sets all properties of a FEATURE.br/> The set_owner update has the potential to restart the service as required.
+If yes, a confirmation prompt would be provided.

-### config feature install
-   This command would help install a new FEATURE with simple requirements.

-#### config feature install <name> [required < list of services required >]
+### config feature install <name>
+   Every feature requires .service & bash scripts to enable systemd to manage it.
-   This command will create a .service file for systemd and other required bash scripts with required services listed here, such that this service would only run as long as all the required services are running.<br/>
+   This command would help create a .service file for systemd and other required bash scripts with required services, such that this service would only run as long as all the required services are running.<br/>
    If the required list is not provided, it would default to "swss" as the required service.
-   This would also create an entry in CONFIG-DB FEATURE table as kube-managed with no fallback or failmode check.
-   This could be modified using, `config feature ...` command.
+   The reboot scripts would need to auto invoke this command for kubernetes only features to ensure, that the .service & bash scripts required by systemd are present in the new image.

 #### config feature uninstall <name>
-   Removes the corresponding .service file, associated bash scripts and corresponding entries in FEATURE table from both CONFIG-DB & STATE-DB.
+   Removes the corresponding .service file, associated bash scripts.
+It does not affect the corresponding entries in FEATURE table from both CONFIG-DB & STATE-DB.

 ### show kubernetes